Thursday, July 13, 2017

 Many different events happen here, including the upcoming Total Eclipse on August 21, 2017.

-The weekend of August 18 in Hopkinsville is the place to be for the greatest view of the total eclipse.
+The weekend of August 18 in Hopkinsville is the best time to see the total eclipse.

-There will be music, vendors, hot air balloon rides, and much more.
+Music, vendors, hot air balloon rides, and much more will be there.

 Our next stop was the Commemorative Trail of Tears Park.